crisaliscarrion/HotelBookings/README.md

 - **Customer Demographics and Behavior**
 - **Revenue and Occupancy**

-The SQL queries used to inspect and clean the data for this analysis can be found here [here](https://github.com/crisaliscarrion/HotelBookings/blob/main/hotel%20bookings%20queries.txt).
+The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/crisaliscarrion/HotelBookings/blob/main/hotel%20bookings%20queries.txt).

 # Data Structure & Tools